nlibassi-lewisville/setback-measurement/README.md

 3. aggregate output near tables

+Explanation of prep_data.py:

+Takes a parcel polygon feature class and creates line feature class that includes a field called 'shared_boundary' with values of 'yes' or 'no' for each feature

-Results of testing measure_per_parcel.py 1/24/25 with parcel 62:
+Explanation of measure_per_parcel.py after testing 1/24/25 with parcel 62:

+Currently takes the following:
+- :param building_source_date - string: date of imagery used to extract building footprints in format YYYYMMDD e.g. "20240107"
+- :param parcel_id - int: OBJECTID of the parcel to process
+- :param all_parcel_lines_fc - string: path to the feature class holding all parcel lines

 1. clip_streets_near_parcel() clipped streets near parcel
 2. populate_parallel_field() parcel street join - add joined street info to each parcel boundary line segment and populate field is_parallel_to_street
 3. process_parcel()
     intermediate data: parcel_line_62 (single line feature from polygon), parcel_points_62, split_parcel_lines_62 (CANNOT FIND?)
-    OPTIONAL ACTION ITEM 3: ENSURE THAT split_parcel_lines_62 can be found in the feature dataset after running results in initial_near_table_62 that has fields:
+    ACTION ITEM 3: ensure that split_parcel_lines_62 can be found in the feature dataset after running results in initial_near_table_62 with fields:
     - in_fid (representing the building polygon)
     - near_fid (representing the line segment of the parcel boundary)
     - near_dist (populated)